jugla/worldtidesinfocustom/info.md

 Refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day

-The service has to be paid.
-So the component :
+The request per day per location uses 3 credits.
-- trigger, few times a day , a request to server : save bandwith and save credit
+So for one location: 20000 credits will last ~18 years

-E.g. implementation request once a day per location: 1*3=6 credits.
-20000 credits will last ~18 years
+Please refer to [https://www.worldtides.info/developer](https://www.worldtides.info/developer) for pricing (as few requests are done per month, prepaid seems to be the best deal).

 From behaviour point of view it's an enhancement of the [integration worldtidesinfo](https://www.home-assistant.io/integrations/worldtidesinfo/)